Solar Rebates and Incentives for the Dallas-Fort Worth Metro Area

 State and Local Solar Rebates and Incentives for DFW

-Most utilities in DFW offer rebates to homeowners and business owners on a price-per-watt basis that’s usually capped at a maximum amount per project installed.
+Most utilities in DFW offer rebates to savings-seeking homeowners and eco-friendly business owners on a price-per-watt basis that’s usually capped at a maximum amount per project installed.
 Funds are released on a periodic basis, such as by the year, or in perpetuity.

 All utility programs, rebates, and incentives (including loan programs) have an application process that your solar installer can help you manage.

 Net metering is a billing arrangement between a utility company and a property owner.
 It allows the excess energy that your solar system produces to be sold back to the city’s grid.
 The money you earn is usually applied as a credit on your next billing cycle.

 While many utilities in Texas will handle the interconnection and meter measuring of your solar energy device, your Retail Electric Provider (REP) oversees billing.

 Solar and Wind Energy Business Franchise Tax Exemption

 The Solar and Wind Energy Business Franchise Tax Exemption is a financial incentive for commercial and industrial sectors.

 Texas companies that solely engage in the manufacturing, selling, or installing of solar equipment are exempt from franchise tax.
 The franchise tax is equivalent to a corporate tax in Texas, and this exemption in particular has no maximum cap.

 LoanSTAR Revolving Loan Program